crcn/outcome.js/README.md

 ## Motivation:

-- Error handling can be very redundant at some times.
+- Error handling can be very redundant.
 - I find it personally cleaner when I can separate error handling code from success hanlding code.
 - It becomes an easy habit *not* to handle errors, or write poor error handling code.